sambitsargam/POLYVERSE/README.md

 ## 🤝 Contributing

 This is a demo project showcasing blockchain integration patterns.
-For real implementations, replace mock data with actual blockchain SDK calls at the designated TODO markers.
+For real implementations, integrate actual payment processing at the designated TODO markers.

 ## 📄 License